rancher/elemental-toolkit/docs/content/en/docs/Getting started/download.md

 weight: 1
 date: 2017-01-05
 description: >
-  How to get Elemental vanilla assets: ISOs, Cloud Images, Vagrant boxes, ....
+  How to get Elemental assets: ISOs, Cloud Images ...
 ---

 Elemental-toolkit releases consist on container images that can be used to build derived against and the cos source tree itself.